-Arizona’s State health and safety plan has fallen out of favor with Federal OSHA guidelines.
-The State may lose its federally approved status – and federal dollars for its health and safety program.
+Arizona’s state health and safety plan has fallen out of favor with federal Occupational Safety and Health Administration (OSHA) guidelines.
+The state may lose its federally approved status – and federal dollars for its health and safety program.

-Arizona is one of 20 U.S. States, Puerto Rico, and the Virgin Islands who have had their job safety and health programs approved by OSHA.
-Once approved, these State Health and Safety Plans trigger federal funding – up to half of an approved plan’s operating costs.
+Arizona is one of 20 U.S. states, Puerto Rico and the Virgin Islands that have had their job safety and health programs approved by OSHA.
+Once approved, these state health and safety plans trigger federal funding – up to half of an approved plan’s operating costs.

 At issue is a fall-protection standard that requires workers in residential construction to wear safety harnesses at a working height of six feet above ground (OSHA 29 CFR Part 1926, Subpart M) or to be protected by other fall-protection measures.

-Arizona’s State Plan was the fourth U.S. State Plan to receive approval from the U.S. Occupational Safety and Health Administration (OSHA) under Section 18(e) of the Occupational Safety and Health Act.
-The act allows U.S. States and Jurisdictions to create and enforce health and safety plans that meet minimum federal guidelines.
+Arizona’s state plan was the fourth U.S. state plan to receive approval from OSHA under Section 18(e) of the Occupational Safety and Health Act.
+The act allows U.S. states and jurisdictions to create and enforce health and safety plans that meet minimum federal guidelines.

 What Does Arizona Want from OSHA?

-Citing evidence that Arizona’s State plan is more effective than Federal OSHA guidelines, Arizona is seeking renewed discussions with the federal government before OSHA’s final decision to reject the Arizona State Plan.
+Citing evidence that Arizona’s state plan is more effective than federal OSHA guidelines, Arizona is seeking renewed discussions with the federal government before OSHA’s final decision to reject the Arizona state plan.

 “The [Industrial Commission of Arizona] and other interested stakeholders are being asked to comment on the effectiveness of Arizona’s approach to fall protection in residential construction along with the overall operation of the State plan and yet, OSHA has not established any criteria against which to judge effectiveness.”